• Home

 The VA will not mail prescriptions to overseas locations.
 Prescription mailings are limited to the United States and its territories

-Prescriptions mailed to qualifying veterans by the VA “usually arrive” within 3 to 5 days according to VA.gov.
-For individual shipments you can review them on the website of the delivery service shown in the online Rx Tracker.
+Prescriptions mailed to qualifying veterans by the VA “usually arrive” within 3 to 5 days, according to VA.gov.
+For individual shipments, you can review them on the website of the delivery service shown in the online Rx Tracker.

 What To Do If Your Prescription Does Not Arrive

 The VA advises patients to begin by contacting the customer support division of the delivery service responsible for delivering the medication.
-That contact information and/or phone number is on delivery company’s official website.
+That contact information and/or phone number is on the delivery company’s official website.

-If your delivery issue is something the company cannot assist you with, it may be necessary to contact the VA facility where the prescription was obtained-the phone number for the VA Pharmacy is located on the prescription label.
+If your delivery issue is something the company cannot assist you with, it may be necessary to contact the VA facility where the prescription was obtained.
+The phone number for the VA Pharmacy is located on the prescription label.

 What To Do If You Mistakenly Receive Another Person’s Prescription Package

-Mix-ups sometimes happen and you may get a delivery that was not intended for you.
+Mix-ups sometimes happen, and you may get a delivery that was not intended for you.
 If you receive someone else’s prescription order, the VA requests that you DO NOT attempt to open the contents of any package not addressed to you.

 “If the mailing label is for someone else, return the package to the delivery service.
-If it has your name on the package but it is not your prescription, contact the VA facility that issued the prescription,” according to the VA official site.
+If it has your name on the package, but it is not your prescription, contact the VA facility that issued the prescription,” according to the VA official site.

 What To Do If You Need To Stop A Delivery

 In cases where you need to stop a prescription from being sent, contact the VA facility that issued the prescription as soon as possible.
-This is especially important for those who may need to travel for long periods, those who may be changing addresses, etc.
+This is especially important for those who may need to travel for long periods, who may be changing addresses, etc.

 What To Do If You No Longer Need The Prescription